forj-oss/forj-docker/README.md

 We are experimenting with vagrant.
 This project will use maestro and redstone to setup docker images locally that can be used to start/stop docker images for each node.
 Currently redstone requires 4 nodes.
 We will use one container for each node.

 * maestro - provies a ui that allows you to navigate to each node.
-* gerrit  - provides an scm service for git
+* review  - provides an scm service for git
 * ci      - provides a jenkins build service
 * util    - provides for utility services like paste and logstash